kuzzleio/sdk-java/doc/3/controllers/auth/credentials-exist/index.md

 ## Return

-A boolean indicating if credentials exists for the strategy.
+A boolean indicating if credentials exist for the strategy.

 ## Throws